CJSatnarine/Computer-Science-OOP-Game/README.md

 - Red enemies follow the player and do nothing (for now).
 - Projectiles push the enemies away.
 - The player is, well, the player.

-I submitted the assignment on January 31, 2023.
-I will continue to work on this project.